Video and Sound Production | Exercises

 Week 2

-This week our teacher gave us a few exercises to work on, including answering questions based on Acts and themes of 2 films.
+This week our teacher gave us a few exercises to work on, including answering questions based on Acts and themes of 2 films, and compiling a shot exercise

 Now, give your knowledge on 3-act structure a run for the money.
 By now you should have already watched:1.
 Lalin, 2.
 Everything, everywhere, all at once.